OMF Geometry · Issue № 01

 Locus Womb is a modern, drama-free tattoo studio.
 The owner Massimo Miai intended to recreate the vibe of a tattoo convention where people work and share the studio experience alongside each other (which doesn't mean that there's no privacy or personal space).
 Here I'm able to focus on my work as I should, without isolating myself in a private booth.
 We all work by appointment only, so there is no rush or stress around us.

-Q.09Physical Endurance — What's your routine for maintaining focus, hand steadiness, and creative energy across marathon sessions?
+Q.09Physical Endurance — What's your routine for maintaining focus and creative energy across marathon sessions?

 I always try to stay fit, eat healthy, and respect my soul.
 That's already the biggest part of the work.
 The rest comes from music, a good environment, and solid organization.